casxsja/ArduPREMO/README.md

 In this context, ParseHIDDATA method of ArduPREMO class is responsible of copying the buffer and confirming that it is the data pointer that we need.

 ▪ Void Screening
-  Screening es un filtro para el paquete de datos.
-Con ello se puede confirmar que el puntero de datos obtenido es el especificado en el protocolo USB proporcionado por Amfitech, se puede encontrar en el Anexo.
+  Screening is a filter for data packets.
+With that we can confirm that the data pointer is like the data packet of USB protocol of Amfitrack documentation.

 ▪ Bool connected
-  Esta función es un booleano que resulta verdadero cuando el ID Vendor y el ID Product del Hub coinciden con los definidos dentro del archivo ArduPREMO.h.
-Si es falso, no se imprimirá ningún puntero de datos.
+  This function is a boolean that is True when ID Vendor and Product of your Hub is the same that the ID Vendor and Product specified in ArduPREMO.h.
+If it is False, the data pointer will not be printed in Arduino_viewer.ino sketch.
+*Important: ID Vendor and ID Product could change from specified in ArduPREMO.h.
+Use a sniffer to know the IDs of your own kit Amfitrack.)

 ▪ Long intFromBytes
-  Función para pasar los bytes del paquete de datos a decimal.
-Además, permite al usuario seleccionar si el paquete está en Little Endian o Big Endian, si necesita el posicionamiento con signo o sin signo.
+  This function is used to convert bytes from data pointer to decimal.
+Also, it allows to user to choose between Little Endian or Big Endian.
+Little Endian is predetermined here.

 ▪ Const uint8_t* Getbuf
-  Esta función sirve para hacer una copia del puntero de datos.
-Es del tipo constante para prevenir que sea alterado en alguna otra parte del programa.
+  This function was created to make a copy of the data pointer.
+Is of Const type to avoid any change that the library could do accidentaly.

 ▪ Float getQuaternion y Float getPosition
-  Ambas funciones son las que necesita utilizar el usuario si quiere recibir los resultados del cálculo de posicionamiento y orientación del Sensor Receptor Amfitrack.
-Estas funcionan con un case en el que, si el usuario en su código escribe 0, 1 o 2, le entregará la orientación o posición respecto a los ejes X, Y o Z, respectivamente.
-El case 3 solo sirve para la orientación, ya que entrega el Momento.

-▪ Quaternion getQuaternion y Position getPosition Estas funciones sirven para realizar una copia de las variables calculadas.
-Así el usuario no debe preocuparse de si elimina por error dichas variables durante la manipulación de la librería en el momento de la implementación en su respectivo proyecto.
+  Both functions are needed for the user if he wants to get the results of position and orientation calculus from Amfitrack's hardware.
+They have a Switch.
+The user can use this Switch to choose the information about position or orientation that he wants to get from  Hub.
+They run on the same way.

+▪ Quaternion getQuaternion y Position getPosition These functions are used to make a copy of calculated variables.
+So the user does not worry if he accidentaly remove these variables when he is playing with the library or implementing the library in his project.

 ## IMPORTANT:
 At first, the USB communication could fail due to STALL problem.
 To fix it just unplug and plug the USB from USB Host Shield.
-Other solution is implement a virtual switch like in this example: https://web.archive.org/web/20160821185145/https://www.circuitsathome.com/mcu/vbus-power-control-on-usb-host-shield  .
+An optimal solution is implementing a virtual switch like in this example: https://web.archive.org/web/20160821185145/https://www.circuitsathome.com/mcu/vbus-power-control-on-usb-host-shield  .